cseeyangchen/Flora/README.md

 ---

 ## 📢 News
-- **Nov 07, 2025:** This repository is created and the code is uploaded
+- **Nov 07, 2025:** This repository has been created, and the code has been uploaded!

 ## 📋 Contents
 - [Data Preparation](#-data_preparation)